 Benefits of Day Trading

-You can trade from anywhere with a laptop, trading software, and a high-speed internet connection.
+You can trade from virtually anywhere with a laptop, trading software, a broker, and solid Wi-Fi.
 Want to trade sitting by the pool in Bali?
 It’s awesome.

 Life of a Day Trader